Have you heard of pronurturance?

-As a long-time fan of physiological, unmedicated placental birth (where appropriate, of course), I’m always happy to see papers which explore the value of this and the ways in which we can facilitate women’s and babies’ health and well-being at this time.
+As a long-time fan of physiological, unmedicated placental birth (where appropriate, of course), I’m always happy to see papers which explore the value of this.
+And, of course, about the ways in which we can facilitate women’s and babies’ health and well-being at this time.
 So I was excited to spot a recent article in Women and Birth called Pronurturance Plus at birth: A risk reduction strategy for preventing postpartum haemorrhage.

 I think I might know what some of you are thinking, though!